×

 Are common prescription medications available in Mexico?

 "Yes, common prescription medications are available in Mexico.
 Many of the same medications that are available in the United States are also available in Mexico, although they may be sold under different brand names.
 In addition, some medications that are not available in the United States may be available in Mexico.
-It is important to note that some medications may require a prescription from a Mexican doctor, while others may be available over the counter," mentioned one expat in Mexico.
+It is important to note that some medications may require a prescription from a Mexican doctor, while others may be available over the counter," remarked one expat living in Mexico.

 View More Answers